From Taipei to Yeliu 从台北到野柳

 Reasons to go Yeliu?

-For all the days we were in Taipei, the name of Yeliu Geopark kept ringing in our ears, even the hotel staff strongly recommended it to us, so we thought it must be good.
+For all the days we were in Taipei, the name of Yeliu Geopark kept ringing in our ears, even the hotel staff strongly recommended it, so we thought it must be good.
 Thus, Yeliu Geopark joins Jiufen and Shifen as the top 3 priorities on our itinerary.

 After touring Taipei twice in 4 months, and visited these 3 places twice, I still rated them highly!
-You had better go take a look!
+You need to go take a look!

 Yeliu, located on the northern coast of Taiwan is best known for its rock formations stretching as far as 1.7km, all naturally shaped through thousand years of wind and sea erosion.
 All in all, more than 200 pieces of rocks created by the artistic Mother Nature are opened for your eyes only.